SPARC-FAIR-Codeathon/aqua/Documentation/QueryRefinement.md

 # Sections of the "AQUA Query refinement" module

 ## Suggestions path (purple box):
+If there is a typo or removed space between the words of a query, the ElasticSeach might return either no results or irrelevant results.
+In this case, we need a suggestion and auto-correction feature to improve the quality of the query.
-To give suggestions to the users, we have utilised SciGraph, which provides basic "vocabulary" support.
-To improve the suggestions component of our "Query refinement" module, we have also implemented another parallel path, including an *Auto-correction n-gram model* and a Python library *symspellpy*.
+Merely using SciGraph is not sufficient because SciGraph returns alternative queries/suggestions without correcting the initial query.
+To improve this process, we have implemented an auto-correction pipeline along with SciGraph to correct the queries before giving suggestions.
+This includes an *Auto-correction n-gram model* and a Python library *symspellpy*.
 <br/>

 ### SciGraph